datacamp/Case-Study-Data-Driven-Decision-Making-with-SQL-/slides/chapter_1_dfa96b92ebbafae7cbc930ac36eff790.md

 ```

 `@part1`
-- WHERE is used to apply condition(s) to a query.
+- WHERE is used to apply condition(s) to a query

-- ORDER BY is used to sort result set
+- ORDER BY is used if the result rows should be in a specific order

 **List records of Sales in 2016? **